 - Social media – convert fans and followers into subscribers!

 - Coupon Promotion – Promote your competition alongside coupons that draw prospective customers to your business.
-If you think creating a coupon is difficult, think again with one of the many great tools that make the process easier.
+If you think creating a coupon is difficult, think again about one of the many great tools that make the process easier.

 - Notifying current email subscribers – T

-heseare some of the most engaged and easy to reach people you can get to join your competition.
+heseare some of the most engaged and easy-to-reach people you can get to join your competition.
 Though you already have their email address, if they hear about the competition there’s a greater chance they’ll share it on social networks and help you get more submissions.